 How to Paint a Concrete Floor

 Nothing like a looming MLS listing to light a suitably sized fire under our butts when it comes to projects.
 We prioritized our to-do list and because the rest of the house has been updated over the years and looks quite spiffy, we tackled the dragged-on-for-eighteen-months basement makeover first.
 People have built houses in the time it has taken to paint and tidy our basement!
-Our house is to be listed as a partially finished basement because about one third of it is taken up by a walled off, unfinished storage room with a door, but a “partially finished basement” doesn’t mean we can literally leave our projects partially finished (darn).
+Our house is to be listed as a partially finished basement because about one third of it is taken up by a walled off, unfinished storage room with a door but, apparently a “partially finished basement” doesn’t mean we can literally leave our projects partially finished.
+That was disappointing to learn.
 We started on the floor right away, knowing it would take a week to fully cure.
+Here’s what we learned about how how to paint a concrete floor – plus I’m sharing the colorful before/after of our turquoise laundry room floor!

 Supplies for Painting a Concrete Floor: